http://www.signupgenius.com/go/letusbegin

 Several recent studies show the risk of cancer associated with CT scans appears to be greater than previously believed.

-study published last year in the Archives of Internal Medicine projected that 29,000 future cancers will be directly attributable to the 57 million CT scans performed in the United States in 2007.
+A study published last year in the Archives of Internal Medicine projected that 29,000 future cancers will be directly attributable to the 57 million CT scans performed in the United States in 2007.

 Another study last year by the National Council on Radiation Protection and Measurements found medical imaging was responsible for about half the total radiation exposure to the typical U.S. resident, up from just 20 percent in the 1980s.
 The council was chartered by Congress to recommend ways to limit radiation exposure.